Skip to content

 --fast Disables test-time augmentation for 3x speed (slight performance cost).
 "Fast Mode"

---alpha Set the alpha parameter for post-processing logic.
+--alpha, -a Set the alpha parameter for post-processing logic.
 "Alpha"

 --device Specify hardware: cuda (default), cpu, or mps.
 N/A